gdaless20/PI_IN_THE_SKY/README.md

 ### What materials will you need and how much?

-#### We will likely need to use 3d printing material, acrylic, a rocket motor, a guiding system, an altimeter, a thermometer, a Rasberry pi board, a launch site off of school grounds, and lastly, a small camera.
+#### We will likely need to use 3d printing material, acrylic, a midpower rocket motor, a guiding system, an altimeter, a thermometer, a Rasberry pi board, a launch site off of school grounds, and lastly, a small camera.

 ### What do you still need to learn for your project?